Children as Engineers - paired peer mentors in primary schools

 This project pairs student engineers and pre-service teachers to undertake engineering design challenges in primary schools.

-Funded by HEFCE, the project is led by Laura Fogg-Rogers, and is a collaboration between the UWE Bristol Department of Education and Childhood and the Department of Engineering, Design and Mathematics.
-A new undergraduate module will be developed to provide student engineers opportunities to practice their public engagement skills with pre-service teachers and primary school children.
+Funded by HEFCE, the project was led by Dr Laura Fogg-Rogers, and was a collaboration between UWE Bristol's Department of Education and Childhood (now School of Education of Childhood) and Department of Engineering, Design and Mathematics (now School of Engineering).
+A new undergraduate module was developed to provide student engineers opportunities to practice their public engagement skills with pre-service teachers and primary school children.

-To support Continuing Professional Development in this area, a new network for STEM outreach in primary schools in the Bristol region is being established, called Curiosity Connections Bristol.
+To support Continuing Professional Development in this area, a new network for STEM outreach in primary schools in the Bristol region was established called Curiosity Connections Bristol.